 Hardy and no fuss, cauliflower is a great garden choice for your winter garden.
 Whether you like your cauliflower drizzled with cheese sauce or raw and crunchy in a salad, it should be a staple in any garden.
-Although cauliflower can grow quite large, their roots are shallow which means that you can grow them in a container.
+Although they can grow quite large, their roots are shallow which means that you can grow them in a container.

 Growing cauliflowers in containers is not very difficult if you take care of it’s requirements and expose it to the right conditions.